 - I wrote this article in 2018 when I was applying to European universities.

 - University of Twente did not have an application fee for any of its courses in 2018.
 However, starting from 2022, it has introduced an application fee of €100 for Engineering and ICT courses.

 - The management courses in some of these universities may have an application fee.
 So, check for updates.

 I hope you find this answer useful.
 Please comment if you find any discrepancy in the information.
-We are committed to improvising our content.
+I am committed to improvising the content.

 - Is It Safe to Take Taxi in Romania? - 26th March 2022

 - 20 Ultimate Budget Travel Tips Before Visiting Romania - 20th March 2022